Henri-Willekens/mqtt-implementation/README.md

 ## Documentation

-To configure what elements are currently visible, documentation has been written for the configurator.
+To configure what elements are currently visible and what specifications (props) they have, documentation has been written for the configurator.

 [Documentation](https://linktodocumentation)